+Subd.
+7. Record required.
+Where continued commitment is ordered, the findings of fact and conclusions of law shall specifically state the conduct of the proposed patient which is the basis for the final determination, that the statutory criteria of commitment continue to be met, and that less restrictive alternatives have been considered and rejected by the court.
+Reasons for rejecting each alternative shall be stated.
+A copy of the final order for continued commitment shall be forwarded to the head of the treatment facility or program to which the person is committed and, if the patient has been provisionally discharged, to the designated agency responsible for monitoring the provisional discharge.

 Sec.
-67. 44 continued commitment shall be forwarded to the head of the treatment facility or program to which the person is committed and, if the patient has been provisionally discharged, to the designated agency responsible for monitoring the provisional discharge.

-Sec.
-68. Minnesota Statutes 2018, section 253B.13, subdivision 1, is amended to read:
+65. Minnesota Statutes 2018, section 253B.13, subdivision 1, is amended to read:

 Subdivision 1.
-Mentally ill or chemically dependent Persons with mental illness or chemical dependency. (a) If at the conclusion of a review hearing the court finds that the person continues to be mentally ill or chemically dependent have mental illness or chemical dependency and be in need of treatment or supervision, the court shall determine the length of continued commitment.
+Mentally ill or chemically dependent Persons with mental illness or chemical dependency. (a) If at the conclusion of a review hearing the court finds that the person continues to be mentally ill or chemically dependent have mental illness or chemical dependency and in need of treatment or supervision, the court shall determine the length of continued commitment.
 No period of commitment shall exceed this length of time or 12 months, whichever is less.

-(b) At the conclusion of the prescribed period under paragraph (a), commitment may not be continued unless a new petition is filed pursuant to section 253B.07 and hearing and determination made on it.
-If the petition was filed before the end of the previous commitment and, for good cause shown, the hearing and the determination is not completed by the end of the commitment period, the court may for good cause extend the previous commitment for up to 14 days to allow the completion of the hearing and the issuance of a determination.
-The standard of proof on the new petition is the standard specified in section 253B.12, subdivision 4.
+(b) At the conclusion of the prescribed period under paragraph (a), commitment may not be continued unless a new petition is filed pursuant to section 253B.07 and hearing and

+Sec.
+65. 45 determination made on it.
+If the petition was filed before the end of the previous commitment and, for good cause shown, the court has not completed the hearing and the determination by the end of the commitment period, the court may for good cause extend the previous commitment for up to 14 days to allow the completion of the hearing and the issuance of the determination.
+The standard of proof for the new petition is the standard specified in section 253B.12, subdivision 4.
 Notwithstanding the provisions of section 253B.09, subdivision 5, the initial commitment period under the new petition shall be the probable length of commitment necessary or 12 months, whichever is less.
 The standard of proof at the hearing on the new petition shall be the standard specified in section 253B.12, subdivision 4.

 Sec.
-69. Minnesota Statutes 2018, section 253B.14, is amended to read:
+66. Minnesota Statutes 2018, section 253B.14, is amended to read: